stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 DeltaS_detect(m_T(k)) remains below a small band
 ```

-even as the system’s task performance exceeds any single human expert in most buckets.
+even as the system task performance exceeds any single human expert in most buckets.

 2. Coverage and alert invariants remain controlled